zsluedem/monkq/docs/refs/settings.rst

     .. attribute:: DATA_DIR

-        The data directory where you put your download.
-MonkTrader would use the data directory when you run a backtest.
+        The data directory where you put your download. monkq would use the data directory when you run a backtest.

     .. attribute:: EXCHANGES